omega16/image_view/README.md

-#Simple Image Viewer
+Simple Image Viewer

 Project to learn the tcl/tk and Tkinter bindings .

 Packages needed :

--Pillow
+Pillow

--Tkinter (and tcl/tk)
+Tkinter (and tcl/tk)

 Use:

--Just run main.py
+Just run main.py

--Select the file menu
+Select the file menu

--Select "Open folder" and select a folder with images.
+Select "Open folder" and select a folder with images.

 Change zoom min/max/ratio using Preferences menu.